Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 <!-- is this what influences carbon stores, or is it the store that is affected? -->

-Biomass, unexpectedly, is the greatest carbon store, with 100 billion tonnes of it.
+Biomass, unexpectedly, is the greatest carbon store, with 100 billi ,t on tonnes of it.
 The temperature sustains strong rates of photosynthesis, which creates more plant matter and a positive feedback loop ensues, with NPP at 2500g/m^3^/yr.
-The amount of organic matter in the soil accounts for 40% of the rainforest's total carbon store, showing there is significant storage and sequestration in the roots of trees.
+The amount of organic matter in the soil accounts for 40% of the, or pushes the ai to te southeat hang in rinfores manaeen result in drouhts ocun  rais popuation centreshttseiedia.orgw1020raiiadroght  the orst droht in 0 yr ro 20.

+hen rainforest's total carbon store, showing there is significant storage and sequestration in the roots of trees.
 The growth is facilitated by high temperatures, which is strongly dependent on the interrelationship with the water cycle.

-The high temperatures and demand for nutrients also make the store of carbon in and on soil very low, due to the very fast decomposition of dead matter by decomposers.
+The high temperatures and demand for nutrieall events do ocu the significant moisture ailili and high temeratres reult in a ih de oins so make the store of carbon in and on soil very low, due to the very fast decomposition of dead matter by decomposers.
 Organic carbon thus circulates very rapidly.

 The mineral composition of rocks, is largely igneous and metamorphic, with granite being abundant.
 These are not carboniferous but store large amounts of carbon in the long-term.

 ### Spatial scales
 An individual tree may have little influence on the cycle of water and carbon.
 Trees  are the main factor in reducing the velocity of precipitation, shielding the soil and preventing runoff of nutrients.
-At the same time, detritivores and decomposers are sheltered from the sun under tree cover, allowing for rapid decomposition of nutrients and release of carbon on the forest floor.
+At the same time, detritivores and decomposnd thus large, **cumulonimbus** clouds are likely to form, with **diurnal changes** to temperatures and hus huiit rainfall tial curing n the afternoon  hese o he  amount o moistreIntense rainfall overs are sheltered from the sun under tree cover, allowing for rapid decomposition of nutrients and release of carbon on the forest floor.
 A single tree sequesters over 22kg of carbon every year from the atmosphere through photosynthesis fixation through the stomata of each leaf, permanently (well, until combustion or deforestation occurs).

 An individual tree can take up around 50,000 litres of water every year from the soil.
-This is fuelled by uptake from the soil and groundwater stores, naturally reducing the amount of water there and adding it to the feedback loop of evapotranspiration and precipitation.
+This is fuelled by uptake from the soil and groundwater stores, naturally reducing the amountort period increase amounts of surface **runoff**, but overland flow is likely to be **unsaturated**, so some will be absorbed (infiltrate) into the soils.
+As a result, large amounts of water there and adding it to the feedback loop of evapotranspiration and precipitation.
 They also play a part in intercepting precipitation, evapotranspiration and stabilising the soils through their roots, which are a large subterranean carbon store too.

 The rainforest as a whole may create [flying rivers](https://en.wikipedia.org/wiki/Flying_river) due to the sheer amount of water being pumped by transpiration and the temperatures facilitating evapotranspiration.
-Huge amounts of water is transpired - 20 billion tonnes per day by the 390 billion trees acting as pumps from the soil to the atmosphere.
+Huge amounts of water is transpired - 20 billion tonnes per day by the 390 billion trees acting as pumps from the soil to the atmosphere. *There is more water in flying rivers above ground than in the Amazon river itself.*

 The Amazon rainforest stores over 100 billion tones of carbon and absorbs 2.4 billion tonnes annually, with 1.7 billion tonnes released through decomposition and respiration.
 This has a global scale impact, with it accounting for 1/4 of all terrestrial carbon absorption.
 Small changes in the carbon cycle thus have wide-ranging consequences.